d12frosted/elpa-mirror/melpa/dired-ranger-readme.txt

 very fast way.

 These bookmarks are not persistent.
-If you want persistent bookmarks use the bookmarks provided by emacs, see (info "(emacs) Bookmarks").
+If you want persistent bookmarks use the bookmarks provided by Emacs, see (info "(emacs) Bookmarks").